nuvolaris/nuvolaris/docs/DEVEL.md

 ## Prerequisites

 Before starting you need a computer with enough memory.
-Since we use extensively Docker and create a local development environemnt, you need t [install docker](https://docs.docker.com/get-docker/) either on Windows, OSX or Linux and **assign to Docker at least 8 gb of memory**.
+Since we use extensively Docker and create a local development environemnt, you need to [install docker](https://docs.docker.com/get-docker/) either on Windows, OSX or Linux and **assign to Docker at least 8 gb of memory**.

 Given the high memory footprinr required, it is pretty unlikely you can work productively on any machine with less than 12G of memory.

-You can then either:
+either:

 - [Use VSCode and the prebuilt Devcontainer](#use-vscode-and-the-prebuilt-devcontainer) that is the easiest and faster way to work, but you need to use VSCode and work in a Linux-based environment in a container with `bash`.